smart-data-models/dataModel.VerifiableCredentials/AccreditedAttestation/doc/spec_ZH.md

         - id
         - type
       type: object
+      x-ngsi:
+        type: Property
     credentialStatus:
       description: 'Contains information about how to verify the status of the Verifiable Attestation (via the Revocation and Endorsement Registry, RER)'
       properties:
         id:
-          description: References record in the Revocation and Endorsement Registry (RER) to enable verification of a Verifiable Attestation’s validity
+          description: Property.
+References record in the Revocation and Endorsement Registry (RER) to enable verification of a Verifiable Attestation’s validity
           format: uri
           type: string
         statusListCredential:
-          description: URL referencing the StatusList2021Credential
+          description: Property.
+URL referencing the StatusList2021Credential
           format: uri
           type: string
         statusListIndex:
-          description: Integer expressed as a string.
+          description: Property.
+Integer expressed as a string.
 The zero based index value identifies the bit position of the status
           type: string
         statusPurpose:
-          description: Purpose of the status entry
+          description: Property.
+Purpose of the status entry
           enum:
             - revocation
             - suspension
           type: string
         type:
-          description: Defines the Verifiable Credential status type
+          description: Property.
+Defines the Verifiable Credential status type
           type: string
       required:
         - id
         - type
       type: object
+      x-ngsi:
+        type: Property
     credentialSubject:
       description: Defines information about the subject that is described by the Verifiable Attestation
       properties: